 Potential Tax Liability:The profits from traditional corporations may be "double taxed."
 That is, the corporation itself is taxed for any profits earned, and any individual stockholder who earned profits from the corporation (in the form of paid "dividends") are also taxed.
 This occurs most often in larger corporations, and may not be an issue for stockholders and owners of smaller corporations, who often work for the business itself and are paid salaries (which are tax-deductible for the corporation) rather than dividends.
 One solution to the double-taxation problem is electing "S" corporation tax status.

 The type of legal structure you choose for your business will play a huge role in your success (or failure), so it pays to do your homework before deciding.
-Ultimately, you and your business associates will have to make that decision for yourselves, but a legal professional can help you make an informed decision and make the process as smooth as possible.
-Contact a local attorney for a free initial legal assessment to learn how they can help you plan for success.
+Ultimately, you and any business associates will have to make that decision for yourselves, but a skilled business attorney can help you make an informed decision and make the process of starting your business as smooth as possible.